CultureAsData-UIUC/is310-fall-2024/_materials/interpreting_communicating_humanities_data/03-intro-text.md

 porter = PorterStemmer()
 ```

 Now to use these we need to apply them to each of the rows in our DataFrame.
-We could do this with a for loop, but it's more efficient to use the `apply()` method.
+We could do this with a for loop, but again it's more efficient to use the `apply()` method.

 ```python
 def stem_words(row):